protontypes/agile-development-methods-and-strategies/README.md

 A key principle of Scrum is the dual recognition that customers will change their minds about what they want or need (often called requirements volatility) and that there will be unpredictable challenges—for which a predictive or planned approach is not suited.

-As such, Scrum adopts an evidence-based empirical approach – accepting that the problem cannot be fully understood or defined up front, and instead focusing on how to maximize the team's ability to deliver quickly, to respond to emerging requirements, and to adapt to evolving technologies and changes in market conditions. [[14](https://en.wikipedia.org/wiki/Scrum_(software_development)#Key_ideas)]
+As such, Scrum adopts an evidence-based empirical approach – accepting that the problem cannot be fully understood or defined upfront, and instead focusing on how to maximize the team's ability to deliver quickly, to respond to emerging requirements, and to adapt to evolving technologies and changes in market conditions. [[14](https://en.wikipedia.org/wiki/Scrum_(software_development)#Key_ideas)]

 Read the [official Scrum Guide](https://www.scrumguides.org/docs/scrumguide/v2017/2017-Scrum-Guide-US.pdf) by the creators Ken Schwaber and Jeff Sutherland to get a better understanding of the process elements shown in this image: